Mayukh-Ganguly01/React-Gif-Generator/README.md

-The link of the Random gif generator -> https://reactpractice-gif-generator.netlify.app/
+The link of the Gif generator -> https://reactpractice-gif-generator.netlify.app/